Reproducibility-FBB-MSU/Convolutional-neural-networks_ncRNA/README.md

     7) On some datasets DataLoader produces empty datasets for some reason.
 2) NO DOCSTRINGS and almost no comments on the details of the script (metrics unmentioned, code for comparison not provided)
+### What was done?
+1) New ConvNN (ptCNN) of the same architecture was created using PyTorch for deeper understanding of authors' ideas.
+Some new methods of training was used to reduce number of epochs before loss/acc convergence
+2) DataSets and other data-related code were reimplemented with reliable numpy and sklearn functions.
+On load new code provides some stats of datasets, which can be useful to assess splitting quality and Model as well.
+3) Clustering algorithms examined:
+    1) DAFS score --> Spectral clustering
+    2) ptCNN
 ## References
 1) Genta Aoki, Yasubumi Sakakibara,
 Convolutional neural networks for classification of alignments of non-coding